 Climbing & Descending

 The first part of the course was mainly a steep never-ending trail climb up the hills of Killington Ski Resort.
-I was happy with my selection of running this course in my Newton Distance.
+I was happy with my selection of running this course in Newton Running shoes.
+(The Distance Elites to be exact.)
 I knew there would be a lot of serious climbing so I chose to stay on the lighter side with my shoes.
 I had done my last Spartan Beast in my Newton All-weathers.
 The unique lug design of Newton shoes is not only great for forefoot running but also provides great traction on these difficult courses.
 Spartans were once again falling, slipping and sliding on the steep descents and I was able to keep my footing.
 There were a few walls and round hay bails to climb on our way up, which is always fun.

 Living and training at 7,000 feet in Park City, UT, as well as only carrying 98 pounds on my small frame, was a great advantage on the first part of the course.
 I was surprised to find myself hanging with many of the elite females for the first six to seven miles.
 It was only when we encountered the heavy obstacles, that their more adult bodies became a huge advantage for them.